 In all curriculum areas, course content and lessons are teacher-directed and designed with frameworks for integrating educational technology to assist our instructors plan for how to effectively utilize digital tools and applications in the classroom that will assist student to become active learners and develop their interests and skills to become life-long learners in our rapidly changing technology-driven evolving world.
 Our students are encouraged to work to their highest potential, achieve strong college preparatory skills, and gain a broad knowledge in all academic disciplines.

 We operate on the semester system and students take a minimum of seven courses each academic 180 instructional calendar school year.
 Our course description guide features standard and honors course offerings, in order that students will be able to examine themselves in a supportive, yet intellectually challenging, small-school learning environment.
 Our students are encouraged to develop a range of skills for critical thinking and self-expression and to mature into socially active global citizens.
 With this in mind, our academic curriculum enables students to become college ready within a faith-based and character values-based, education.

-A PATHLIGHT PREPARATORY GRADUATE REPRESENTS
+A PATHLIGHT PREPARATORY HIGH SCHOOL (SECONDARY SCHOOL) GRADUATE REPRESENTS

-Graduation Requirements Outline
+High School Graduation Requirements Outline

-REGULATIONS AND PROCEDURES FOR HIGH SCHOOL GRADUATION:
+REGULATIONS AND PROCEDURES FOR HIGH SCHOOL (SECONDARY SCHOOL) GRADUATION:

 4 Credits: ELA - English - Language Arts